R3Conclave/conclave-core-sdk/docs/docs/conclave-init.md

     ```

     * Creates a task that can be used for generating signing materials.
 This is optional, but we use it to create a more
     secure signature in release mode.
-See [Enclave signing](enclave-signing.md) for more information.
+See [Signing](signing.md) for more information.
     ```groovy
     tasks.register("prepareForSigning") {
         it.dependsOn(":enclave:generateEnclaveSigningMaterial${mode.capitalize()}")